twilio/video-quickstart-ios/ReplayKitExample/README.md

 # Twilio Video ReplayKit Example

-The project demonstrates how to use Twilio's Programmable Video SDK with `ReplayKit.framework` in a Broadcast Extension.
+The project demonstrates how to integrate Twilio's Programmable Video SDK with `ReplayKit.framework`.

+The example demonstrates two distinct use cases:

+**Conferencing (In-App)**

+Use `RPScreenRecorder` to capture the screen and play/record audio using `TVIDefaultAudioDevice`.
+After joining a Room you will be able to hear other Participants, and they will be able to see the contents of your screen.

+When using the "in-process" `RPScreenRecorder` APIs, you may only capture content from your own application.
+Screen capture is suspended upon entering the backround.

+**Broadcast (Extension)**

+Use an `RPBroadcastSampleHandler` to capture the screen, and microphone audio.

+An extension is not limited to capturing the screen of a single application.
+Instead, it is possible to capture any application, and the home screen.
+While audio capture is possible, playback is not allowed.

 ### Setup

 See the master [README](https://github.com/twilio/video-quickstart-swift/blob/master/README.md) for instructions on how to generate access tokens and connect to a Room.

-This example requires Xcode 10.0 and the iOS 12.0 SDK, as well as a device running iOS 10.0 or above.
+This example requires Xcode 10.0 and the iOS 12.0 SDK, as well as a device running iOS 11.0 or above.

 ### Running